Brief against Sleep Act

 Case number: C/09/553023 KG ZA 18-476.
 Click HERE for directions.

-Update 7 June 2018: this morning the court hearing took place at the court in The Hague; click HERE for our lawyers' pleading note (pdf).
-The judge's ruling is scheduled for Tuesday, June 26.
+This morning the court hearing took place at the court in The Hague; click HERE for our lawyers' pleading note (pdf).
+The judge's ruling is scheduled for Tuesday 26 June next.

 The coalition of organisations that filed the summary proceedings regrets the verdict.
 The coalition believes that, also in view of the referendum result, the government should have waited to introduce the challenged parts of the Sleep Act until the parliamentary legislative process following the referendum was completed.
 Therefore, unchanged introduction of the Sleep Act as of 1 May this year and only later (after the summer) submitting a legislative amendment is and remains incorrect.